Donnykk/SC6113_DAPP_Group/readme.md

 #### (2) Public-sale

-The public-sale phase is designed to allow unrestricted access to all users once the pre-sale ends.
+The public-sale phase is designed to alloTest and Deployw unrestricted access to all users once the pre-sale ends.
 Tickets are available at a set Price Per Token.
 This ensures equal opportunities for all participants in the public sale phase.

 #### 4.2.2 Asset Verify (Ticket Verify)